-Here at CloudCounting we have many eCommerce clients using the Xero Shopify Integration.
-It is a free app that is downloadable in the Apps section of Shopify, and it works reasonably well.
-Here is a recap of how the app works:
+Here at CloudCounting we have many eCommerce clients using the Xero Integration by Bold.
+It is a free app that is downloadable in the Apps section of Shopify, and it works reasonably well for small order Shopify stores (less than 20 orders per week).

-- The Xero Shopify app is free!
-Yes … FREE.
-Update (August/19) … well it was free – it is now only free when you have less than 30 orders a month.
+- The Xero Integration app by Bold is free for less than 30 orders per month!
 For more than 30 orders, there is a tiered pricing plan that you must subscribe to.

-- Shopify has a lovely integration, whereby each customer invoice is created in the Customer’s name, the Shopify invoice number is entered in the reference, and the payment reference is noted as the payment type (i.e. Paypal, Shopify, afterpay, eBay, etc..)
+- The Xero Integration by Bold app has a lovely integration, whereby each customer invoice is created in the Customer’s name, the Shopify invoice number is entered in the reference, and the payment reference is noted as the payment type (i.e. Paypal, Shopify, afterpay, eBay, etc..)

-- Shopify also pushes in their fee (only for the Shopify payments) associated with each payout, as a spend money transaction.
+- The Bold Shopify app also pushes in their fee (only for the Shopify payments) associated with each payout, as a spend money transaction.
 For the other payment gateways, you must still manually enter the merchant fee.

 - Shopify creates credit notes for customer refunds and other adjustments